DPS MMS scandal: Legal consequences

 This incident caused panic across the country, with many media outlets covering the story.
 Discussions surrounding the event brought to light the inefficiency of and the need to amend the IT Act, 2000.
 Following this scandal, and partly due to debates around culpability, liability and prosecution of material on the internet, several key judgements were passed including banning the use of mobile phones in college and school campuses across India.
-The female student was expelled from the school and she continued her studies from Canada.

 In popular culture

 Hindi films inspired by or based on the 2004 MMS scandal include Dev.D (2009), Love Sex Aur Dhokha (2010), and I Don't Luv U (2013).
 The crime series Gumrah: End of Innocence also featured an episode on the issue, with Aanchal Munjal playing the lead.